christianhelle/christianhelle.github.io/_posts/2023/2023-03-19-publish-vsmac-extensions-using-github-actions.md

 We need this to be a **Public** repository as we will need to access the raw contents of our repository and add it to Visual Studio for Mac

-Now that we have an initial repo, we need to create a branch to commit to
+Now that we have an initial repo, we need to create a branch to commit to.
+You can't push commits to an empty repo

 ```bash
 echo "# delete-me" >> README.md